Counterfeit bills have long been a problem for businesses, but did you know they’ve even been used as an instrument of war?

 Many banknotes include watermarks or holograms that are difficult to reproduce accurately.

 Money counting machines use optical sensors to verify these security features, helping to identify counterfeits.
-Moreover, genuine notes often contain micro-printing and other fine details that are challenging to reproduce.
-Only the most sophisticated and rare counterfeits can achieve this.
+Moreover, genuine notes often contain the micro-printing of a serial number and other fine details that are challenging to reproduce.
+Only the most rare and sophisticated counterfeits can achieve this.

 Counting machines equipped with high-resolution cameras and image recognition software can detect these intricate details, distinguishing real notes from fakes to save time.